aszkid/milsim/SCHEMA.md

 ## Stand-alone classes

+### Hermes
+The message passer.
+Lives in the main thread, but is multi-writer-ready.
+The current implementation is dead simple; a single `vector` of messages that are accumulated and flushed every frame.
+Writers acquire a lock on-write to push back, and readers do too (we assume there can be a read-write situation, which might be possible when the render thread is spinning on its own).
+When a game object wants to read messages, it calls `Hermes::pull_inbox(subscription)` which generates on-the-fly a vector of messages directed to one of the cannels the subscription is interested in.
+This is not ideal.
+What we can do better:

++ Separate the inbox in a `write_queue` and a `read_queue` (or similar) to allow separate read and write locks.
++ Allocate for each subscription a `ref_queue` and for each message received, push its index into every subscription queue.
+Pulling the inbox becomes lighter, but with an added overhead at every `send()`.

 ### GameState

 Games are essentially finite state machines.
 Each of these states is represented by a `GameState` instance.
 It holds (references) to everything in the scene: spatial information, geometry information, etc.